open-cogsci/sigmund-ai/sigmund/static/terms.md

 ## What user data is stored on Sigmund?

-A user account on Sigmund only contains a username, encrypted message and attachment data, and limited information necessary for subscriptions.
+A user account on Sigmund only contains a username, encrypted messages, and limited information necessary for subscriptions.

 ## Who owns user data on Sigmund?